 Slack, Google Sheets, Trello – you'll realise that each have their own restrictions and limitations.

 There are times when you would like to know who was involved in making a particular video – maybe you want to replicate it, or maybe you want to run A/B tests.
-But this becomes difficult and time consuming, particularly if the same team is involved with multiple video campaigns.
+But this becomes difficult and time-consuming, particularly if the same team is involved with multiple video campaigns.

 The communication between your video creation team, video design team and the distribution team must be quick and precise.

-The distribution team consults the video analytics and determines what content works best on what platforms.
+The distribution team consults video analytics and determines what content works best on what platforms.
 This information should be conveyed to the video creation team so they can ideate and come up with engaging content for different channels.
 The video design team collects input from both the teams and styles the videos so they go hand-in-hand with the content, ensuring that viewers complete watching the whole video.

-If communication breaks at any point, or the information is delivered later than expected, it could affect your entire video campaign.
+If communication breaks at any point or the information is delivered later than expected, it could affect your entire video campaign.
 How do you scale video production and maintain clear communication at the same time?

 There is a general review process followed in most media houses and business where there is a high content creation rate:

 The video creation team creates a script and sends it to an editor for a review via email (or Slack).
 After reviewing, the editor sends corrections to the team, who make the changes and send the script back to the editor.
 After getting the final green signal, the video creation team fills in the content and proceeds to forward the video draft to the design team.
-The design team finalises the styles and sends it back to the editor for a final review.
+The design team finalizes the styles and sends it back to the editor for a final review.
 Post this, the distribution team picks up the videos and puts them in respective channels.

 When you have new members in the video creation, styling or the distribution team, you need to train and familiarise them with the multiple tools you're using for communication, video creation, review, etc.